ros2/ros2_documentation/source/About-builds.rst

 Builds
 ======

-Sometimes you need to work with multiple packages together to build, share, and manage complex robotics systems efficiently.
+The ability to work with multiple packages together is useful for developing complex robotics systems.
 This article summarizes the ROS developer tools and guidance available to help with builds.